 The planning level costs per restoration activity are shown in Table 7-5, along with the estimated load reductions and cost per pound of sediment reduced for scenario #5.
-The overall cost for this plan is \$109.8 million.
+The overall cost for this plan is \$118.6 million.
 These costs include the O&M of each new BMP over the lifespan of the BMP.
 The total cost does not include the O&M costs for existing BMPs, replacements of BMPs that have exceeded their lifespan, or aging stormwater infrastructure.
-Based on County experience, O&M costs account for 5 to 10 percent of the total construction cost.
 Appendix D has information on the County's funding sources.

 The BMP unit costs from Table 6-1 were used to determine the restoration plan budget.
-Because this plan does not specify exact RR types, the average of the RR practices was used to determine the budget for the RR practices in Table 7-4.
-The most cost-effective strategy is planting trees, while impervious surface removal is the least cost-effective.
-Stream restoration and outfall stabilization are also relatively cost-effective, followed by creating new wet ponds and RR practices.
+Because this plan does not specify exact RR types, the average of the RR practices was used to determine the budget for the RR practices in Table 7-5.
+The most cost-effective strategy is planting trees, while ESD practices are the least cost-effective.
+Stream restoration and outfall stabilization are also relatively cost-effective, followed by creating new wet ponds.